 I walked over to Dave and started a conversation before practice.

-And, so with Dave’s blessing, I moved up for a day to the fastest lane in the pool.
+With Dave’s blessing, I moved up for a day to his to lane in the pool.

 He stopped often and gave me advice.
 “Notice how hard I am pushing off the wall, and how many underwater butterfly body kicks I am doing before I even begin to start stroking?”